peacelwh/peacelwh.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Since September 2025, I have been a Ph.D. student in a joint program between Shenzhen Loop Area Institute (SLAI, 深圳河套学院) and Shandong University (SDU).
+Since September 2025, I have been a Ph.D. student in a joint program between Shenzhen Loop Area Institute (SLAI, 深圳河套学院) and Shandong University.
 Prior to that, I was enrolled in an academic Master's program at Shandong University from September 2023, co-advised by Prof. Yilong Yin ([SDU](https://faculty.sdu.edu.cn/ylyin)) and Associate Prof. Qiangchang Wang ([SDU](https://faculty.sdu.edu.cn/wangqiangchang)).

 My research interests include Few-Shot Learning, Multimodal Learning, and Large Vision-Language Models.